 But say you were involuntarily bumped from your flight.
 You have the right to ask the airline to explain your rights in a written document, detailing how the airline decides who does or doesn’t get to stay on the flight.
 Your ticket may be used on another flight or you can request an involuntary refund for it.
 You are also entitled to compensation (although there are exceptions).
 Bumped passengers can get as much as double the price of their tickets.

 Airlines are required to pay passengers for loss of, damage to or delay in receiving their baggage.
-Additionally, if a bag is lost, airlines are required to refund any fee associated with it from all segments of the trip to the passenger.
+Additionally, if a bag is lost, airlines are required to refund any fees associated with it.

 If you have a disability, you generally don’t need to notify the airline ahead of time.
 But if the airline needs to make certain accommodations, you may be required to give a notice 48 hours before your flight.
 Additionally, you may employ an off-duty crew member or a volunteer as your attendant for the duration.